 One more (though not available in Minnesota):

-Amazon’s Summer Reading Program (NOT AVAILABLE IN MINNESOTA) -Kids can read 8 books this summer, keep track and bring back their list to an amazon retail store by September 10th, and then get a Star Reader Certificate and choice of a free book.
+Amazon’s Summer Reading Program (NOT AVAILABLE IN MINNESOTA) -Kids can read 8 books this summer, keep track and bring back their list to an amazon retail store, and then get a Star Reader Certificate and choice of a free book.
 For kids K-8.
-Check where the amazon retail store locations are.

 Programs like these are a great way to encourage our children to continue reading throughout the summer months.
 If you know of any other programs that aren’t listed here, please feel free to leave the information in a comment below!